bbauska/LFS170x/readme.md

 &nbsp;

 <b>Approach:</b> Music stored on many computers connected peer-to-peer.
-Napster software supplied its users with a centralized index of all music files and directed users to where these files were located on the connected peers' computers.<br>
+Napster software supplied its users with a centralized index of all music files and directed users to where these files were located on the connected peers' computers.<br/>
 <b>Result:</b> The industry cracks down music sharing companies copyright infringement.
 Napster is forced to take down its index, shutting down the platform.